-Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Show and Event Show and Event Facilities M1 M12 Grandstand and adjoining amenities " Retain heritage characteristics of the Showground " Provision of quality amenities is important to the Showground function " Quality facilities for a range of uses The covered grandstand is a key heritage feature of the site.
+Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Show and Event Facilities M1 M12 Grandstand and adjoining amenities " Retain heritage characteristics of the Showground " Provision of quality amenities is important to the Showground function " Quality facilities for a range of uses The covered grandstand is a key heritage feature of the site.
 The amenities at the rear of the grandstand are in poor condition and detract from the building's important heritage characteristics.
 Renovate the grandstand to showcase its heritage features and maintain the structure in this condition.
 Rebuild and reconfigure the amenities at the rear of the grandstand sympathetic to heritage designs and with a functional capacity to service events and camping.
-A canteen/storage area to service the western side of the Showground could be incorporated into this building.
-M2 Exhibits Pavilion and adjoining buildings " Retain heritage characteristics of the Showground " Quality facilities for a range of uses The Exhibits and Poultry Pavilions are key heritage features of the site.
-These buildings are in poor condition which detracts from their important heritage characteristics.
-Renovate the Exhibits Pavilion and adjoining buildings to showcase their heritage features and facilitate multipurpose use.
+A canteen/storage area to service the western side M2 Exhibits " Retain heritage The Exhibits and Poultry of the Showground could be incorporated into this building.
+Renovate the Exhibits Pavilion Pavilion and adjoining buildings characteristics of the Showground " Quality facilities for a range of uses Pavilions are key heritage features of the site.
+These buildings are in poor condition which detracts from their important heritage characteristics. and adjoining buildings to showcase their heritage features and facilitate multipurpose use.
 Maintain these buildings in this condition.
 H3 H4 Original secretary's office/storage shed " Retain heritage characteristics of the Showground " A flexible open grassed area to cater for events and activities While this building is in poor condition, it is one of the key facilities with heritage significance.
 Remove the storage shed to open up a green space through the centre of the site.
 Relocate it to next to the caretaker's cottage.
 Repair the building and redevelop it as a display and memorabilia facility.
 Construct gravel internal road access to this precinct.